BlogCompliance

 • Ownership

 In complex compliance environments, risk evaluation must also factor in overlapping obligations and shared responsibilities in third-party relationships.
-Compliance risk can be quite unpredictable in interdependent systems and teams, so it’s important to have proactive SLA controls and regular external assessments to detect high-stakes gaps early.
+Compliance risk can be quite unpredictable in interdependent systems and teams, so it's important to have the right TPRM platform for proactive SLA controls and regular external assessments to detect high-stakes gaps early.

 Another complex scenario is when two or more regulations have conflicting requirements.
 For example, the GDPR’s data minimization principle could conflict with another country’s data retention requirements.
 In such cases, it’s best to consult with compliance experts.